 Cataract Surgeries Programme

-The programme was commenced in February 2008 and has achieved the target of 10,000 cataract surgeries in 2010/11.
-In view of the positive response, funding has been approved to provide additional 12,000 surgeries from 2011/12.
+The programme commenced in February 2008 and achieved the target of delivering 10,000 cataract surgeries in 2010/11.
+In view of the positive response, additional funding was approved to provide 12,000 surgeries from 2011/12.

-Patients who have been on the HA clusters’ routine cataract surgery waiting lists as at July 2012 and are suitable for local anaesthesia surgeries were invited to participate in the programme, with priority to those who had waited longest on the waiting lists.
+Patients who were put on HA clusters’ routine cataract surgery waiting lists on or before July 2012 and are suitable for local anaesthesia surgeries would be invited to participate in the programme, with priority to those who had waited longest on the waiting lists.

-The programme has gained positive attention and support from the private healthcare sector.
-109 private ophthalmologists joined CSP.
-Amongst a total of 70,250 eligible patients who were invited in twenty batches, 18,901 patients had chosen to participate in the programme, and more than 14,648 of them had already completed cataract surgeries under CSP as in September 2013.
+The programme gained positive attention and support from the private healthcare sector, a total of 109 private ophthalmologists joined CSP.
+Amongst 72,764 eligible patients who were invited in twenty-two batches, more than 19,100 patients had chosen to participate in the programme, and more than 14,600 of them had already completed cataract surgeries under CSP as at December 2013.

-The programme was also largely supported by both patients and private ophthalmologists, as both of them expressed their affirmative views in a survey conducted by an independent market research agency and agreed that the programme could provide more choices to patients and shorten their waiting time to receive cataract surgeries.
+The programme was also largely supported by both patients and private ophthalmologists, affirmative views were expressed in a survey conducted by an independent market research agency.
+Most agreed that the programme could provide more choices to patients and shorten waiting time to receive cataract surgeries.

-Through telephone survey, participating patients are contacted and the surveyed result has been very positive.
-As in September 2013, 4,279 participating patients were randomly surveyed, 3,942 patients (92% of the surveyed patients) were satisfied with the programme while 4,187 patients (98% of the surveyed patients) agreed that CSP helped them to have surgery earlier.
+Through telephone survey, participating patients are contacted and the surveyed result was very positive.
+As at December 2013, 4,314 participating patients had been randomly surveyed, 3,973 patients (92% of the surveyed patients) were satisfied with the programme while 4,222 patients (98% of the surveyed patients) agreed that CSP helped them to undergo surgery earlier.

-CSP provides an alternative for eligible cataract patients to undertake cataract surgeries in private healthcare sector, and helps other cataract patients indirectly by shortening the waiting list and notional waiting time in HA.
-It also helps address the imbalance between public and private sectors in provision of healthcare services by enabling optimal use of the service capacity in private sector, as well as creating a constructive channel to flow HA patients to the private sector on a voluntary basis through the PPP delivery model
+CSP provided an alternative for eligible cataract patients to undertake cataract surgeries in the private healthcare sector, and helped other cataract patients indirectly by shortening the waiting list and notional waiting time in HA.
+It also helped to address the imbalance between public and private sectors in provision of healthcare services by enabling optimal use of the service capacity in the private sector, as well as creating a constructive channel to flow HA patients to the private sector on a voluntary basis through the PPP delivery model.

-Some of the cataract patients who live alone, have mobility difficulties or other problems, may need extra assistance and support.
-In view of this, the free volunteer escort service has been implemented since October 2012, with hospital volunteers to accompany the participating patient to the private clinic and receive the pre-operative assessment, the cataract surgery, and post-operative checks.
+There are cataract patients who live alone, have mobility difficulties or other problems, with a need for extra assistance and support.
+In view of this, free volunteer escort service was implemented in October 2012, to arrange hospital volunteers to accompany participating patients to the private clinic to receive pre-operative assessment, cataract surgery, and post-operative checks.